 My teaching in Basel is connected to the Seminar for Media Studies under Markus Krajewski's professorship.
 It has involved (or is planned to involve) the following courses/seminars:

 2020.
 Music, Power and Digital Technology.
 Spring semester.
-The course/seminar has roughly 20 students and involves 2 hours of scheduled teaching per week.
+The course/seminar has roughly 20 students and involves 2 hours of in-class teaching per week.
 Course description: The aim of this seminar is to explore and critically discuss how digital technologies shape people's ways of interacting with music online.
 Since the 1990s, the distribution of music has increasingly moved into the digital domain, and music applications such as Spotify, SoundCloud, and YouTube now play a significant role in regulating how audiences reach music.
 How are digital platforms for music similar and/or different from the distributive systems that came before them?
 What cultural ideas and norms are built into online services for music, and how do they shape listener's ways of finding, enjoying, and engaging with music?
 What role do formats, protocols, and compression techniques play in deciding how music moves and circulates in the online domain?
 And what happens when important decisions regarding music are increasingly outsourced to algorithms, software technologies, and 'intelligent' machines?
 In the seminar, we will discuss topics such as the politics of music recommendation systems, the cultural and financial dynamics of music interface design, and the hidden means by which user data is monetized and transformed into value on online platforms for music.

 /// UMEÅ UNIVERSITY